🗣️ Why do Chihuahuas Bark so Much? (+Tips to Handle a Barking Chihuahua)

 Chihuahuas are very energetic dogs.
 Therefore, when there isn’t enough activity during their day, they need to release that pent-up energy one way or the other.
 More often than not, they resort to barking.

 Of course, hearing annoying Chihuahua barking every time can be quite a task.
-But, a simple trick that works is to take your dog for long walks or exercise them to help them get rid of their excess energy.
+But, a simple trick that works is to take your Chihuahua for long walks or exercise them to help them get rid of their excess energy.

 Chihuahuas bark because they feel vulnerable or threatened